zwang1995/Aspen-Plus-Automation/README.md

 With the above actions, in an automatic manner, **process simulation** and **data collection** can be performed under different operating conditions.

 ## Example
-### Separation of 1-butene/1,3-butadiene mixture using Extractive Distillation
+### Extractive Distillation for 1-Butene/1,3-Butadiene Separation using N-Methyl-2-pyrrolidone (NMP)
 For simplicity, only the extractive column is considered here.

 ## Software